 In addition to the above, any employees that are made redundant as part of the Liquidation process will be provided with the relevant guidance and assistance in respect of claiming any monies owed to them.

 Any arrears of wages, holiday pay, pay in lieu of notice can be claimed from the Redundancy Payments Service, up to statutory limits.
 This process is overseen by the Liquidators, to ensure that any loss suffered by employees is recovered in a timely manner.

-However, should your company have insufficient or no assets to cover these costs, they will need to be met by the directors personally.
+However, should your company have insufficient (or no) assets to cover the cost of a CVL, the fees will need to be met by the directors personally.

 In this scenario, we will agree with you a fixed fee for dealing with the Liquidation, ensuring that there are no further, hidden costs added later on in the CVL process.

 - You are able to nominate the Liquidator of your choosing

 - Option to purchase the company’s assets at fair value, should you wish to start a new company